-As a homeowner, you can finance your new solar array with a solar loan through New Mexico based credit union Nusenda.
+As a homeowner, you can finance your new A solar array is an interconnected system of photovoltaic modules (solar panels) that function as a single electricity-producing unit.
+These...
+More with a solar loan through New Mexico based credit union Nusenda.
 Most of our customers end up paying less for their solar loan than they were previously paying for electricity.
-Once the loan is repaid, you have free solar energy powering your home.
+Once the loan is repaid, you have free Solar energy is electromagnetic energy transmitted from the sun.
+Solar energy is measured is kilowatt hours (kWh) or megawatt hours...
+More powering your home.
 Residential customers can also take advantage of a 30% federal tax credit.
 Last—but not to be underestimated—the decision makers usually live under the same roof.

 The decision to put solar on commercial real estate is more complicated.

 The decision-making process is different from organization to organization; ownership structure can impact the financial structure of an investment, and non-owner-occupied properties require additional consideration around the tenant(s).
 Beyond that, business owners are constantly assailed with the daily challenges of running their company and often put property investments on the backburner.
 While these factors have slowed the adoption of solar in the commercial sector, the benefits are significant enough to merit consideration.

 A business or a building owner who decides to invest in solar for their building not only has access to the same 30% federal tax credit that homeowners do, they also can depreciate 85% of the value of the system in year one.
 This often works out to a 20–30% additional tax benefit in the first year, thanks to bonus depreciation.
 Typically, the out-of-pocket expense for a commercial system is less than half of the original cost of the system after year one.
 This means business owners can use solar to significantly reduce tax liability while paying a reduced cost for a major property improvement.